 Total estimated benefit: $197,700 annually

-- You're generating proprietary risk data that improves your underwriting position
+- You're building proprietary risk data that improves your underwriting position

-- Your stop-loss insurance premiums should decrease (you can prove your population is less risky)
+- Your stop-loss insurance premiums should drop (you can prove your population carries less risk)

-- You're building a retention tool in a tight labor market
+- You're creating a retention tool in a tight job market

-- You have measurable proof your wellness spending actually works
+- You have proof your wellness spending works

 Now your AI-powered benefits platform has data nobody else has: